 Check Your Financial Health

 The Clara Abbott Foundation offers free, confidential financial consulting to Abbott employees and their families.
 We can help you review your finances and give you the tools and resources necessary to meet your financial goals.
-And, you don’t need to be having financial difficulties to take advantage of this service.
-We can also help you anticipate your retirement needs.

 If you’d like to meet with one of our financial consultants, Click here to submit an application for consulting.
 After receiving your application, we will contact you to set up an appointment to review your financial situation, and work together to develop a financial action plan.
 For more information, contact us at 1-847-937-1090.